What is EMDR?

 What problems can EMDR help with?

-Research and controlled studies have shown that EMDR decreases symptoms associated with post-traumatic stress for the majority of clients.
+Research and controlled studies have shown that EMDR decreases symptoms associated with post-traumatic stress for the majority of people.
 According to the EMDR International Association (EMDRIA) clinicians have also reported successful outcomes in the following areas:

 - panic attacks